OrelMatatov/Chat-App/README.md

 # Chat-App
-Multi threaded (multi client) chat application using Java Sockets
+Multi threaded (multi client) terminal chat application using Java Sockets

 ## Introduction
 - This project allows people to communicate with each other through chat